 - Availability.
-DRM Lite electronic delivery is only available for articles supplied by the British Library.
-Articles from other libraries will be delivered electronically where possible but there may be occasions where we have to supply a hardcopy: when placing your DDS request please choose a convenient delivery address in case a paper copy is supplied (the default option is to hold the article at the Bill Bryson Library and we will email you if/when the paper copy arrives).
+Articles will be delivered electronically where possible, but there may be occasions where we have to supply a hardcopy.
+When placing your Document Delivery Service request please choose a convenient delivery address in case a paper copy is supplied (the default option is to hold the article at the Bill Bryson Library and we will email you if/when the paper copy arrives).

 - Spam/Junk mail.
 Emails from British Library will come addressed from firstname.lastname@example.org and could be identified as junk mail by your email software.
-If you have not received the email from British Library by the time the confirmation email from DDS arrives, then check your junk and deleted items mail folders before contacting DDS staff.
+If you have not received the email from British Library by the time the confirmation email from the Document Delivery Service arrives, then check your junk and deleted items mail folders before contacting Document Delivery Service staff.

 - Inbox size.
-If your email inbox is full then British Library will not be able to deliver the email to you.
+If your email inbox is full then we will not be able to deliver the pdf or email to you.